ucsb-cs148-f21/project-t08-servedup/docs/DEPLOY.md

 1. Download the .apk file from google drive link.
 2. Install the app in an Android environment.
 3. Start the program.

+##### Please note that the google login function is not working in the online android emulator.
+##### If you want to try out that function, please use an physical Android device for testing.